jammerware/xcom2architectclass/README.md

 *Call Lightning* - Your spires gain *Call Lightning*, an ability that deals heavy damage to enemies in a line between the source and a target spire.

 *Commence Run* - This turn, you gain extra mobility, and your detection radius is reduced by 30%.
 At the end of the turn, you return to the tile on which you began, and a spire appears on the one you ended.
 Insanely long cooldown.

+*Zap* - Your spires gain *Zap*, an ability that deals a small amount of damage to a target visible to the squad.